USA: Realising the transatlantic trade opportunity

 Transatlantic ecommerce between Britain and the U.S. is booming.
 Consumers on both sides of the Atlantic enjoy buying each other’s goods online after experiencing them on holiday, while often also seeing them used by celebrities in a heavily intertwined media landscape.
 For consumers in the U.S., many British retail brands hold a certain allure, offering a unique heritage that prides itself on high quality and refinement.
 Many of the well-established brands are accessible to consumers online, and so there is little that shoppers cannot get their hands on, if they want it.

 U.S. consumers are some of the most active online buyers in the world, which is good news for British brands.
-Pitney Bowes’ Global Online Shopping Survey 2016 found that 45% of the population engages in some form of cross-border online shopping, and that a third completes its purchases via mobile.
+Pitney Bowes’ 2017 Global Ecommerce Report , found that the global population engages in some form of cross-border online shopping, and that a third completes its purchases via mobile.
 Forrester predicts that online sales in the U.S. will exceed around £390 billion by the end of the decade, and this is down to a number of reasons.
 The U.S. is one of the richest nations per capita in the world, and as a result, access to technology is the norm.
 Approximately 88% of the adult population is online and around 77% own a smartphone.

 When considering that many retailers report up to 70-80% of website browsing now occurs on smartphones and tablets, it’s clear to see that the online shopping experience is being driven by mobility.
 Reducing customer friction inevitably leads to growth in consumer interest and sales generation, and British brands selling goods to the U.S. should be optimistic about the rise of mobile internet purchasing in the region.